- Equipment Team

 He has represented the Health and Safety Executive on various industry working groups including the chairmanship of committees responsible for drafting health and safety guidance for the broadcasting and entertainment industry.

 Paul is a former Lieutenant Colonel in the Parachute Regiment and Special Forces who joined the BBC in 2004 as the Head of High Risk becoming the BBC’s Head of Health, Safety and Security in 2007 and subsequently took on the business continuity functions.
 In 2011, these roles were combined with the Director of Property function.

 As Managing Director, Paul has led the development of the company into a full service safety provider across the full range of media and entertainment genre with particular growth in drama production and high risk support.
 As well as managing the day to day operations of the company, he works with a range of clients to develop their safety policy, systems and culture.

-Paul is an MBE and has an MBA from the Open University and an International Diploma in Occupational Safety and Health and a Graduate member of IOSH.
+Paul is an MBE and has an MBA from the Open University, an International Diploma in Occupational Safety and Health and is a Graduate member of IOSH.
 He is a member of the standards committee for the National Compliance and Risk Qualification.

 Matthew is a Director of 1st Option Safety Group.
 After graduating with a 1st class honours degree in Health, Safety & Environmental Management, Matthew worked as a risk management consultant undertaking liability assessments and devising practices to minimise litigation for a range of clients.